arkku/burner/README.md

 ## Burning

-Before you can write ("burn") an EEPROM, it must first be erased.
-Erasing can bo done with the `E` command, but the chip type must first be correctly selected and the appropriate erase voltage must be present as the `Vpp` (some chips need 14V to erase while using 12V for identifying and programming, check the datasheet).
-New EEPROMs may already be blank, which can be tested by issuing the `V` (verify) command.
+Before you can write ("burn") a PROM, it must first be erased.
+Erasing compatible EEPROM can bo done with the `E` command, but the chip type must first be correctly selected and the appropriate erase voltage must be present as the `Vpp` (some chips need 14V to erase while using 12V for identifying and programming, check the datasheet).
+New PROMs may already be blank, which can be tested by issuing the `V` (verify) command.
 A blank EEPROM reads as all bits set (`$FF`).

 The write mode is entered by issuing the `W` command.
 In write mode, any valid Intel HEX line received is immediately written to the EEPROM and